hydren-crypto/stampchain/docs/api.md

 <br>

-### Search For Stamps By **Creator** (Artist)
+### Search For Bitcoin Stamps By **Creator** (Artist)
 The issuer of a Bitcoin Stamp cannot be changed, and is typically used to identify the Artist/Creator wallet.
 This will return all stamps issued by the wallet address.
-Each particular stamp may have additional holders represented represented by the `supply` field. **See Note Below**
+The `supply` field is a representation of how many holders there may be for this Bitcoin Stamp.
+We encourage a supply of 1 for each Bitcoin Stamp, but this is ultimately up to the creator.

 https://stampchain.io/api/stamps?creator=1QDyd1Cc877CbdNNNP2Tko37i8FZxDfBx5

 ```
     {
-    "issuer": "1QDyd1Cc877CbdNNNP2Tko37i8FZxDfBx5"
+    "creator": "1QDyd1Cc877CbdNNNP2Tko37i8FZxDfBx5"
     }
 ```
 <br>